haruue-net/srcproxy/README.md

 ip -6 route add local 2001:db8:aaaa::/64 dev lo table local
 ```

-Please be aware that `ip_nonlocal_bind` is a global options for all application
+Note that `ip_nonlocal_bind` is a global option for all processes in this
-in this netns, and add a `dev lo table local` route would make the prefix only
+netns, and adding a `dev lo table local` route would make the prefix to be
-to be routed to local process.
-It is recommanded to run the srcproxy sevver in
+routed to the local process only.
+It is recommended to run the srcproxy server
-a standalone netns for a easier configration.
+in a standalone netns for easier set-up.

 ### Client